cncf/tag-app-delivery/platforms-maturity-model/v1/index.md

 Knowledge of how to request these solutions is shared from person to person.
 The process for requesting a service lacks standardization and consistency.
 Provisioning and using a platform service likely requires deep support from the capability provider.

 Lack of central requirements and standards makes this level appropriate when the company has not yet identified and documented expectations.
-It can particularly effective for teams at early stage companies or platform efforts.
-In these environments teams are provided the freedom to evolve processes and capabilities to their needs, allowing them to deliver more quickly and pay the price of standardization only when necessary later on
+It can be particularly effective for teams at early stage companies or platform efforts.
+In these environments teams are provided the freedom to evolve processes and capabilities to their needs, allowing them to deliver more quickly and pay the price of standardization only when necessary later on.

 ##### Characteristics: